AlexanderEggers/bottomnav/README.md

 [![Download](https://api.bintray.com/packages/mordag/android/bottomnav/images/download.svg) ](https://bintray.com/mordag/android/bottomnav/_latestVersion)

 BottomNav is a custom implementation of the Android bottom navigation.
+The final result of this library will be to copy the bottom navigation behavior and layout of the current Youtube app.

 Download
 --------